Comic-Con-Museum/fan-forge-backend/README.md

 Did you find an issue somewhere in the site?
 Are things behaving wrong, or looking strange, or just not doing what you expect them to?
-You can submit a [bug report][gh-br-template], letting us know what's going wrong.  **Please "subscribe" to the bug report**, with the button on the right.
-We may need more information from you; if you disappear, it'll be impossible to fix the issue, and we'll close the issue.
+You can submit a [bug report][gh-br-tmpl], letting us know what's going wrong.  **Please "subscribe" to the bug report**, with the button on the right.
+We may need more information from you; if you disappear, it'll be impossible to fix the issue, and we'll close the ticket.
 Please also let us know if the issue fixes itself -- we can look at what changed and try to track it down.

 ### Feature requests

 Do you have an idea for something that should be added to the site?
-You should make a [feature request][gh-fr-template] and tell us what it is!
+You should make a [feature request][gh-fr-tmpl] and tell us what it is!
 We can't guarantee that the idea will get in -- even if it fits perfectly with the Comic-Con Museum's vision for the site, we might not have the developers or other resources to implement it.